bazukas/obs-linuxbrowser/README.md

 # Installing

 * Download the latest release from [releases page](https://github.com/bazukas/obs-linuxbrowser/releases).
 Make sure the release version matches obs-studio version on your system.
-(Currently 20.0.1 for Ubuntu and 19.0.3 for Debian).
+(Currently 20.0.1 for Ubuntu).
 * `mkdir -p $HOME/.config/obs-studio/plugins`
 * `tar xfvz linuxbrowser0.3.1-obs20.0.1-64bit.tgz -C $HOME/.config/obs-studio/plugins/`
+* Install the dependencies: libgconf-2-4 (`sudo apt-get install libgconf-2-4` in Ubuntu)

 You don't need to build the plugin if you downloaded a binary release, instructions below are for people who want to compile the plugin themselves.

+Note from current maintainer: Because of lack of time and interest I don't plan on providing binary releases anymore.
+Last available release works with newer OBS versions and shouldn't break.
+If you need functionality that has been added since the last release, you can build the plugin using instructions below.

 # Building